Skip to content

 † Proportion has a relative standard error between 25% and 50% and should be used with caution.

-(a) Note that more than one disability type may be reported and thus the sum of the components may add to more than the total.
+Note: More than one disability type may be reported and thus the sum of the components may add to more than the total.

-Around 9% (47,500) of Indigenous Australians aged 15 and over had a profound or severe core activity limitation with at least one activity of everyday living (self-care, mobility or communication) and 17% (93,300) reported a moderate or mild core activity limitation.
-A further 7% (38,100) reported they had a disability or restrictive long-term health condition that only restricted their engagement with school and/or employment activities (Table D1.14.4, Figure 1.14.1).
+Around 9% (47,500) of Indigenous Australians aged 15 and over had a profound or severe core activity limitation according to the 2018–19 NATSIHS, and 17% (93,300) reported a moderate or mild core activity limitation.
+A further 7% (38,100) reported they had disability that only restricted their engagement with school and/or employment activities (Table D1.14.4, Figure 1.14.1).

 Figure 1.14.1: Disability status of Indigenous Australians aged 15 and over, 2018–19